Fraser Island Australia

 get to Indian Head, where you have good views over the ocean and can

-watch
+watch turtles,

-sharks, manta rays, and dolphins
+manta rays, and dolphins

-and other
+and whales

-whales (between August and October)
+(between August and October)

 passing by.
 Seventy Five Mile Beach is also a great place to fish.